sunnyfloyd/master-notes/devops-and-deployment/git.md

 - Adding a file to the stage so changes to the file will be ready for the next commit ```git add file_name```.

+- To stage only part of the file use `git add -p file_name` and git will go through each of the changes made in that file one by one asking us whether given part of a change should be staged or not.

 - Commiting ```git commit -m "commit message"```.

 - To stage and commit all of the files with changes use `git commit -am "commit message"` (this applies only to the files that have already been added before).